in Hawksworth & al., Lichenologist, 12: 106, 1980. Basionym: Diplotomma alboatrum var. murorum A. Massal. - Ric. Auton. Lich. Crost.: 98, 1952.

 Synonyms: Buellia epipolia var. murorum (A. Massal.)
 Zahlbr.

-Description: Thallus crustose, inapparent to more or less continuous and powdery. whitish to pale grey, epruinose, forming small patches on the thalli of Caloplaca teicholyta.
+Description: Thallus crustose, inapparent to more or less continuous and powdery, whitish to pale grey, epruinose, forming small patches on the thalli of Kuettlingeria teicholyta.
 Medulla white, I-.
-Apothecia lecideine, black, 0.3-1.2 mm across, subsessile, with a soon convex, heavily white-pruinose disc, a thin, sometimes excluded proper margin, and often with a pseudothalline margin in young apothecia.
+Apothecia lecideine, black, 0.3-1.2 mm across, subsessile, with a soon convex, heavily white-pruinose disc, a thin, sometimes excluded proper margin, and often a pseudothalline margin in young apothecia.
 Proper exciple thin, brown in outer part, colourless to pale brown in inner part, of radiating hyphae; epithecium brown; hymenium colourless, K/I+ blue; paraphyses simple, c.
-2 μm wide at base, slightly capitate and to 3 μm wide at apex.
-Asci 8-spored, clavate, with a thick apex, amyloid, with a distinct axial mass, Bacidia-type.
+2 μm thick at mid-level, the apical cells up to 3 μm wide; hypothecium brown.
+Asci 8-spored, clavate to cylindrical-clavate, the apical dome K/I+ dark blue with a pale, conical-pointed apical cushion (axial mass), the wall I-, but the thin outer gel I+ blue, approaching the Bacidia-type.
 Ascospores 3-septate, brown, ellipsoid, sometimes slightly curved, thick-walled, 20-22 x 7.5-9 μm.
 Photobiont chlorococcoid.
-Spot tests: thallus and medulla K-, C-, KC-, P-, UV-.
+Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.